Resource Management 2

 As nations wanted to have a say about their fishing resources, Exclusive Economic Zones (EEZs) were created along the borders of all sea nations.
 In these zones, fishing is restricted so that nations have exclusive fishing rights.
 This gave them a better chance to manage their fish stocks.
 However, a clause in the UNCLOS agreement remains that if a nation does not fish its resources to the (sustainable?) maximum, other nations have the right to do so for them.
 Fishermen now use this clause to get their way, to obstruct conservation measures and to claim compensation for such.

 Trading agreements such as the WTO (World Trade Organisation), and NAFTA (North American Free Trade Agreement) aim to encourage free trade 'for the benefit of nations', but such trade agreements can cynically be regarded as a (rich country's) means of securing access to (poor countries') resources, at rock-bottom prices.
-Any measure for environmental or resource conservation can now be interpreted as unlawful obstruction of free trade, and can be challenged in a secret trade tribunal whose decision is binding.
-We've created an overruling regulatory authority which is not accountable, non-democratic, and whose officers cannot be elected!
+Any measure for environmental or resource conservation can now be interpreted as unlawful obstruction of 'free trade', and can be challenged in a secret trade tribunal whose decision is binding.
+We've created an overruling regulatory authority which is not accountable, non-democratic, and whose officers are not elected!

 The above-mentioned obstacles to resource and environmental conservation cannot be underestimated, as judged by the many lawsuits and the huge claims awarded.
 Here are some recent examples: